nqvinh00/mls/README.md

 ## Overview

-`mls` is a command-line tool designed to list and manage files with enhanced features such as colorized output, file type icons, and sorting options.
+`mls` is a command-line tool like `ls`, designed to list and manage files with enhanced features such as colorized output, file type icons, and sorting options.
 It is cross-platform and supports both Unix and Windows systems.

 ## Features